-Quickstart: Use Azure Cache for Redis with a .NET app
+Quickstart: Use Azure Cache for Redis in .NET Framework

-In this quickstart, you incorporate Azure Cache for Redis into a .NET app for access to a secure, dedicated cache that is accessible from any application in Azure.
+In this quickstart, you incorporate Azure Cache for Redis into a .NET Framework app to have access to a secure, dedicated cache that is accessible from any application within Azure.
 You specifically use the StackExchange.Redis client with C# code in a .NET console app.

 Skip to the code on GitHub